mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 Project B can fetch the output values from the state file of Project A

 **Terraform Variables**
 can create a central source from which we can import the values from.
-Variables.tf
+Variables.tf is where you map the hardcode values for the variables.
+Variables in Terraform can be assigned values in multiple ways.

+Some of these include:
+1. Environment Variables
+2. Command Line Flags
+3. From a File
+4. Variable Defaults

+    terraform plan -var="instancetype=t2.small"